MartinThoma/MartinThoma.github.io/content/2018-03-07-api-design.md

 so think about that in advance.

 Oh, and JSON is likely the most common way to return information in the web.
+So make sure your responses are valid JSON and you include `Content-Type: application/json` in the header.
+Consequently, you can expect the payload to be valid JSON as well.

 ### Character Sets